 Tenant events are a tried-and-true way to help build a sense of community and market vacancies in your apartment complex.
-These informal get-togethers allow your residents to form bonds and interact with each other while exposing new people to what your property has to offer, and they are often part of successful luxury developments, according to Forbes.
+These informal get-togethers allow your residents to form bonds and interact with each other while exposing new people to what your property has to offer.
+They are often part of successful luxury developments.

 If you’ve never held a tenant event before or just aren’t sure what to plan, you can try your own variation of one of today’s popular themes.
 Check out the hottest resident events below to bring some life into your residential community today!